MinnPost/jquery-vertical-timeline/README.md

 **Please note that the the _date_ column must be in the format _Month Day, Year_ (April 25, 2012) for proper javascript parsing.
 The _display date_ is just how it is displayed.**

 **Also, all columns must be _plain text_ format, including the two date columns.**

+**The _title icon_ field can be a relative or absolute URL, and should be a 20x20 px image for best results.**

 ### Include CSS and JS